-Now in 2022, Flashed has since upgraded to the official Triax 2015 testing equipment and is able to perform head impact drops at nearly any gym height.
+Now in 2023, Flashed has since upgraded to the Triax 2015 testing equipment and is able to perform head impact drops at nearly any gym height.
 As gym user visits increase and more people are attracted to our sport, we want to ensure the information and tools are available to make informed choices.

 Once we understand what impacts are experienced by the test missile the next natural question is durability.
 Performance and Durability go hand in hand and the input factors are related.
 Durability is affected by three main characteristics: density, resiliency, and compression firmness.
 Generally, the more dense (heavy) the foam is, the longer it will last.
 Higher resilient foams will maintain support levels for longer.
 Additionally, the more stiff it is, the more support it provides.
 Certainly the stiffness also affects the feeling of impact on the climber.